bennofs/vplan/README.md

 So how do you use these modifiers?
 First, we have to import the VPlan library:

     >>> import Data.VPlan
+    >>> import Control.Lens

+You also need to import lens, as it provides most of the functions and type classes for VPlan.

 The high-level interface is exported from Data.VPlan.Combinators.
 It contains various functions for building schedules, for example
 `empty` :